shashanth-devappsys/hadoop-docs/hadoop-hive/hadoop_hive.md

     schematool -dbType derby -initSchema --verbose

 This command initializes the Derby database for Hive.
 You might see some warnings, but as long as it finishes with "Schema initialization completed", you're good.

+Start HiveServer2

+The most common way to start HiveServer2 is using the `hiveserver2` command.
+But starting and stopping the services will be difficult.
+So, we will create `start-hiveserver2.sh` and `stop-hiveserver2.sh` scripts to manage service.

+Create `start-hiveserver2.sh` file

+    ## Switch to Hive installation path
+    cd ~/hive/bin

+    ## Create file
+    nano start-hiveserver2.sh

+This script will start HiveServer2 in the background using nohup (to allow it to run even after you close your terminal) and redirect its output to a log file.

+    #!/bin/bash

+    # Define HIVE_HOME if not already set in your environment
+    export HIVE_HOME=${HIVE_HOME:-/home/hduser/hive}

+    # Define a log directory for HiveServer2
+    HIVESERVER2_LOG_DIR="$HIVE_HOME/logs"
+    HIVESERVER2_LOG_FILE="$HIVESERVER2_LOG_DIR/hiveserver2.log"
+    HIVESERVER2_PID_FILE="$HIVESERVER2_LOG_DIR/hiveserver2.pid" # Optional: to store PID for easier stopping

+    # Create the log directory if it doesn't exist
+    mkdir -p "$HIVESERVER2_LOG_DIR"

+    echo "Starting HiveServer2..."

+    # Check if HiveServer2 is already running
+    if [ -f "$HIVESERVER2_PID_FILE" ]; then
+        PID=$(cat "$HIVESERVER2_PID_FILE")
+        if ps -p "$PID" > /dev/null; then echo "HiveServer2 (PID $PID) is already running." exit 0
+        else
+            echo "Stale PID file found.
+Removing it." rm -f "$HIVESERVER2_PID_FILE"
+        fi
+    fi

+    # Start HiveServer2 in the background using nohup
+    # hive --service hiveserver2 is a common way to invoke it for older Hive versions
+    # For newer versions (Hive 1.2+), simply `hiveserver2` command is preferred.
+    # Append output to the log file
+    nohup "$HIVE_HOME"/bin/hiveserver2 >> "$HIVESERVER2_LOG_FILE" 2>&1 &
+    echo $! > "$HIVESERVER2_PID_FILE" # Store the PID of the background process

+    echo "HiveServer2 started.
+Check logs at: $HIVESERVER2_LOG_FILE" echo "You can check its status using: jps"

+Create `stop-hiveserver2.sh` file

+This script will attempt to stop HiveServer2 gracefully using the PID file created by the start script.

+    #!/bin/bash

+    # Define HIVE_HOME (must match the start script)
+    export HIVE_HOME=${HIVE_HOME:-/home/hduser/hive}

+    HIVESERVER2_LOG_DIR="$HIVE_HOME/logs"
+    HIVESERVER2_PID_FILE="$HIVESERVER2_LOG_DIR/hiveserver2.pid"

+    echo "Stopping HiveServer2..."

+    if [ -f "$HIVESERVER2_PID_FILE" ]; then
+        PID=$(cat "$HIVESERVER2_PID_FILE")
+        if ps -p "$PID" > /dev/null; then echo "Killing HiveServer2 process (PID: $PID)..."
+            kill "$PID"
+            # Wait a bit for the process to terminate
+            sleep 5
+            if ps -p "$PID" > /dev/null; then echo "HiveServer2 (PID: $PID) did not terminate gracefully.
+Forcing kill." kill -9 "$PID" # Force kill if it's still running fi
+            rm -f "$HIVESERVER2_PID_FILE"
+            echo "HiveServer2 stopped."
+        else
+            echo "HiveServer2 is not running (PID file exists but process not found)." rm -f "$HIVESERVER2_PID_FILE"
+        fi
+    else
+        echo "HiveServer2 PID file not found.
+Is it running?" fi

+Make them executable

+    chmod +x start-hiveserver2.sh
+    chmod +x stop-hiveserver2.sh

+After running start-hiveserver2.sh, you can verify it's running using:

+- jps (look for a RunJar process which is typically HiveServer2)
+- sudo netstat -plnt | grep 10000 (should now show a process listening on 10000)
+- tail -f $HIVE_HOME/logs/hiveserver2.log to see the real-time logs.

 Start Hive CLI